Suvink/docs-choreo-dev/en/docs/choreo-samples/quick-deploy-a-sample.md

-# Quick deploy a sample
+# Quick Deploy a Sample

 Choreo provides a **Quick Deploy** option for samples, allowing you to deploy a sample with a single click.
 This feature enables you to quickly explore and experiment with the sample.